By: Bob Braunstein, Federal Benefits Specialist

 If the documentation showing your eligibility for TRICARE is received within the period beginning 31 days before and ending 31 days after the date you designate as the day you want to use TRICARE instead of FEHB coverage, the suspension becomes effective at the end of the day before the day you designated.
 Otherwise, the suspension becomes effective at the end of the month in which we receive your documentation.

-Once retired from Federal civilian service, can I or my spouse suspend our own individual FEHB coverage while allowing the other and/or covered family members to continue coverage under the FEHB Program?
+Once retired from Federal civilian service, can my spouse or I suspend our own individual FEHB coverage while allowing the other and/or covered family members to continue coverage under the FEHB Program?

 No. When you suspend coverage, coverage of all family members is suspended as well.